Desktop app modernization: automatic tracking and predictable releases

 We focused on controlled modernization of the riskiest areas, a tighter release process, and a pace of change that improves the product without destabilizing existing users.

-Planned modernization of critical legacy desktop areas without slowing product delivery
+Planned modernization of critical desktop areas without slowing product delivery

 Controlled release and regression testing process for the most important paths: tracking, projects, and timesheets